AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

     To enable the **Replace all** button, your folder profile administrator or system administrator must select the option **Enable Replace All** under the **General** tab in **Workspace settings** (appearing as **Settings** for **On-Prem**).

+1. You can also hover over a file from the search result list to view **Replace all in file** icon on the right of it, that enables you to replace all the occurrences of the term in a single file.

     >[!NOTE]
     >
-    > Hover over a file from the search result list to view **Replace all in file** icon on the right of it, that enables you to replace all the occurrences of the term in a single file.
-You also get the **Remove** icon to remove the file from the search result.
+    > You also get the **Remove** icon to remove the file from the search result.
 The files which you remove are moved out of the list and the searched term is not replaced in them.

 1. After the Replace all operation completes, a downloadable CSV report is generated, providing a snapshot of all replace actions performed.
 You can download the report to view detailed information on the replace operations, including the number of occurrences successfully replaced, along with details of each, as well as any failures and their corresponding reasons.